Agent-Hellboy/Agent-Hellboy/README.md

 #### Stable
   - [trace-dkey](https://github.com/Agent-Hellboy/trace-dkey) Python library to trace the path of a particular key inside a nested dict, used ast to statically find the key.
   - [log_call](https://github.com/Agent-Hellboy/log_call) library to log function or bond-method calls.
-  - [google-chat-python-bot](https://github.com/Agent-Hellboy/google-chat-python-bot) piston-like python bot for Google chat. you can configure it in your Google Workspace and execute Python code in the chat window.
+  - [google-chat-python-bot](https://github.com/Agent-Hellboy/google-chat-python-bot) is a piston-like Python bot for Google chat.
+You can configure it in your Google Workspace and execute Python code in the chat window.
   - [pylibfinder](https://github.com/Agent-Hellboy/pylibfinder)A cpython extension module ...
   - [flask-starter](https://github.com/Agent-Hellboy/flask-starter) Set up a flask web app by running one command.